tbrowder/LocalTime/README.md

 DESCRIPTION
 ===========

-**LocalTime** is a subclass of the Raku **DateTime** class and was created to either add a local timezone abbreviation to a time string or show no timezone information at all if no abbreviation is available.
+**LocalTime** is a subclass of the Raku **DateTime** class and was created to either add a local timezone (TZ) abbreviation to a time string or show either none or other TZ information depending on the use (or non-use) if the named variable `:tz-abbrev`.
+Following are the formatting effects of the various input conditions:

-This is the default format for `DateTime`:
+  * The default format for `DateTime`:

         $ say DateTime.new: :2022year;
         2022-01-01T00:00:00Z

-This is the default format for `LocalTime` with no time zone entry:
+  * Thhe default format for `LocalTime` with no time zone entry:

         $ say LocalTime.new: :2022year;
         2022-01-01T00:00:00 # <== note no trailing 'Z'

-And this is the default format for `LocalTime` with 'CST' entered:
+  * The default format for `LocalTime` with 'CST' entered:

         $ say LocalTime.new: :2022year, :tz-abbrev('CST');
         2022-01-01T00:00:00 CST

+  * The format for `LocalTime` with a non-US TZ abbreviation entered:

+        $ say LocalTime.new: :2022year, :tz-abbrev('XYT');
+        2022-01-01T00:00:00 XYT

+  * The format for `LocalTime` with an empty `:tz-abbrev` named argument entered:

+        $ say LocalTime.new: :2022year, :tz-abbrev;
+        2022-01-01T00:00:00 Local Time (UTC -4 hrs)

-Note that the user can enter either '*st' or '*dt' (case insensitive) and the correct form will be used for the time of year.
+Note for US TZ entries the user can enter either '*st' or '*dt' (case insensitive) and the correct form will be used for the time of year.

-Curtently only US abbreviations are available but a future modification will add others (perhaps in other languages also).
+Currently only US abbreviations are in the database, but a future modification will add others (perhaps in other languages also).
+PRs are welcome!

 AUTHOR
 ======